Hong Kong issues arrest warrants for six overseas democracy activists including US citizen, state media reports - KVIA

 “The national security law is a crucial step to ending chaos and violence that has occurred over the past few months,” Carrie Lam, the city’s chief executive, said in July.
 “It’s a law that has been introduced to keep Hong Kong safe.
 The legislation is lawful, constitutional and reasonable.”

-The announcement of the arrest warrants comes after Hong Kong disqualified 12 pro-democracy candidates from standing in now postponed legislative elections, including pro-democray leader Joshua Wong.
+The announcement of the arrest warrants comes after Hong Kong disqualified 12 pro-democracy candidates from standing in now postponed legislative elections, including pro-democracy leader Joshua Wong.

 On Friday the Hong Kong government announced the poll, that was set to take place in September, would be delayed for one year citing concerns over the city’s continuing coronavirus outbreak.
 However, activists have claimed the government is using the pandemic as an excuse to postpone the election to avoid a potential loss.